Menu Cheadle Hulme Dental And Cosmetics Logo

 Preventing periodontitis is far preferable to having treatment for the condition.
 The type of treatment will depend upon the severity of the problem and how much damage has been done.
 Among the treatment options available are:

 • Scaling and Root Planning.
-This involves scraping tartar off the teeth below and above the gum before smoothing (planing) rough surfaces on the roots where bacteria tends to gather.
+This involves scraping tartar off the teeth below and above the gum before smoothing (planning) rough surfaces on the roots where bacteria tends to gather.

 • Flap Surgery.
 When inflamed gums and pockets persist after deep cleaning, a periodontist may opt to carry out flap surgery.
 This is a common procedure where the open pockets are stitched closed and the gum tissue is once again close to the teeth.